NTIA/sigmf-ns-scos/README.md

 The following annotation objects are used within the `scos` SigMF name space associated with dynamic settings in the antenna, SCU, and DEU.
 They are listed in alphabetical order.

 ##### Dynamic Antenna Settings Object
-The `dynamic_antenna_settings` object requires the following name/value pairs:
+The Dynamic Antenna Settings object requires the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|